khamidou/khamidou.github.io/_drafts/sales-page-teardown-workshop.markdown

 when it shows the solution, it feels like a god send
     -> he's had the time to build rapport

+### Selling them on a solution

 After another paragraph showing how great life would be without having to look for leads, the writer introduces its service.
 This paragraph, is really, really well written.
 Look at it:

 <img src="/images/workshop_teardown/5.png" class="img-responsive" />

 It's just does so many things right!
+In a single paragraph, the writer:

+1. Introduces the service
-In a single paragraph, the writer introduces the service, <span style='background-color: #ff99cc'>gets a couple sales objections our of the way</span>(is it actually used by people? will I need to get involved?), <span style='background-color: #99FF99;'>anchors the price</span>(the "it's the cost of a cup of coffee everyday" line is a bit cliché but it's because it *works*) and <span style='background-color: #ffff99'>positions the service</span> "You're not buying workshop because it's cheap, you're buying it because it *works*")
+2. <span style='background-color: #ff99cc'>Gets a couple sales objections out of the way</span>(is it actually used by people? will I need to get involved?)
+2. <span style='background-color: #99FF99;'>Anchors the price</span>(the "it's the cost of a cup of coffee everyday" line is a bit cliché but it's because it *works*)
+3. <span style='background-color: #ffff99'>Positions the service</span> "You're not buying workshop because it's cheap, you're buying it because it *works*")

 the service itself has a great positioning
     -> not about price, about quality